LanderDC/pyrodigal-rv/README.md

 Inspired by the additional metagenomic models for giant viruses and bacteriophages in [`pyrodigal-gv`](https://github.com/althonos/pyrodigal-gv), `pyrodigal-rv` substitutes those metagenomic models and the bacterial models from `pyrodigal` for metagenomic models from RNA viruses which mostly use the standard genetic code (translation table 1), but also include RNA virus models with alternative genetic codes.

+> [!IMPORTANT]
+> Although `pyrodigal-rv` seems to perform well from [benchmarking](#benchmarking) on *Riboviria* RefSeq sequences, **the chosen model for gene prediction is by no means an indication of the sequence's taxonomy**.
+In addition, `pyrodigal-rv` might pick in a minority of cases the wrong translation table as in `pyrodigal` there is no difference between translation table 1 and 11 (they use the same start and stop codons).
+Therefore, caution is warranted when `pyrodigal-rv` gives you a translation table that would not match what you would expect based on the sequence's taxonomy.
+For example, the *Spinareoviridae* (see <a href="#famfig">here</a>) seem to be affected by this.

 See [below](#models) for which viral families and which genetic codes are included.
 The process of model generation is documented in a [separate repo](https://github.com/LanderDC/add_pyrodigal_rv_models).

 *Code and instructions below are exactly the same as for `pyrodigal-gv`.*